Inventor and Designer of Postural Control Insoles

 Both Sarah and Chelsey are extraordinarily gifted and dedicated cross country runners.
 So what is it that defines the difference in performance between these two runners?

 In some ways, the human body is like a machine.
 If the body moves in a straight line fashion (e.g. linear mechanics), it is able to reach its' ultimate performance (power and endurance).
-However, if the body moves in a twisting fashion (torsional mechanics), it will be prevented from reaching its' ultimate performance regardless to how much the athlete trains.
+However, if the body moves in a twisting fashion (torsional mechanics), it will be prevented from reaching its' ultimate performance regardless of how much the athlete trains.

 Take a look at the photos of these two runners, side by side.